microteq/whatsigram_messenger/README.md

 Before submitting the form, you can tick the _Send a test message_ check box to test your url, you have entered.

 After having added your integration, you can add more recipients, if needed.
 Click on your _Whatsap Messenger integration_ and then click on _add entry_.
-Du kanns jede aArt Empfänger hinzufügen, sei es für Whatapp, Signal oder Telegram, solange der Empfänger sein Mobiltelefon für den Empfang von CallMeBot Nachrichen vorbereitet hat.
+You can add any type of recipient, whether for WhatsApp, Signal, or Telegram, as long as the recipient has prepared their mobile phone to receive CallMeBot messages.

 ## Usage